bigrain1993/m4800-hackintosh/README.md

 Chapter 4: Getting everything going

 So once Clover's in, here's where the fun part begins.
-Go to the Clover Files folder in this github repo and chuck into your EFI partition and let it replace everything.
+Go to the Clover Files folder in this github repo, download CLOVER.zip, extract to your downloads, then head into your EFI partition, then into your EFI folder then drag and drop.
+Let it replace everything in the CLOVER folder you already have.
 If you don't have an i7 4700MQ like I do, use ssdtPRgen.sh off the net to generate SSDTs for your CPU so you get native power management, no need for NullCPUPowerManagement.kext, make sure you delete SSDT-1.aml through SSDT-8.aml before you generate replacement ones with ssdtPRgen.sh

 If you have a BCM94352HMB card like I do, keep SSDT-9.aml since it's responsible for having the card partially working.